pnp/script-samples/docfx/contributing/submitting-pull-requests.md

 # Submitting Pull Requests

+Welcome contributors, here is a guide to help you create a new sample or update an existing sample within PnP Script Samples site.

 ## The process

-Here's a high-level process for submitting new samples or updates to existing ones.
+This is the process for submitting new samples or updates to existing samples to the repository.

  - Step 1 - Signing the CLA (One-time activity)
- - Step 2 - Fork the repository
+ - Step 2 - Fork the repository (One-time activity)
  - Step 3 - Preparing a submission
  - Step 4 - Create a pull request
  - Step 5 - What happens next, when the sample is submitted